Is a new global call centre outsourcer coming to Australia?

-The Geelong Advertiser is reporting that Xerox Business Services are currently in negotiations with the State Government to open a 500 seat call centre in Geelong (Victoria’s second largest city) as part of a closed tender for the Department of Justice and Regulations – infringement enforcement department.
+The Geelong Advertiser is reporting that Xerox Business Services is currently in negotiations with the State Government to open a 500 seat call centre in Geelong (Victoria’s second-largest city) as part of a closed tender for the Department of Justice and Regulations – infringement enforcement department.

 Xerox Business Services declined to comment when approached in recent days.

-The company has 160 customer service centres around the world employing about 52,000 people.
+The global call centre outsourcer has 160 customer service centres around the world employing about 52,000 people.

-The smaller population base however can become the achilles heal of the operation and there are plenty of vacant call centres scattered around the country all with similar tales to tell.
+The smaller population base, however, can become the Achilles heel of the operation and there are plenty of vacant call centres scattered around the country all with similar tales to tell.

 We’ll save those stories for another article but for now, you can read the full article that appeared in the Geelong Advertiser here.

 Looking for a list of the current call centre outsourcers & BPOs in Australia and in nearby countries?
 You’ll find them all on the free CX Directory >>>